jetbrains-academy/refactoring-course/RenamingCode/RenameRefactoringInIDE/RenameRefactoringInIDE/task.md

 IntelliJ IDEA checks the **spelling** of all source code and comments in the project and highlights typos if there are any.
 It also provides a quick fix for the typos.
-Bsides, it checks the grammar in the JavaDocs and README.md files and provides automatic fixes.
+Besides, it checks the grammar in the JavaDocs and README.md files and provides automatic fixes.

 **See Also**: [Spellchecking in IntelliJ IDEA](https://www.jetbrains.com/help/idea/spellchecking.html)